Tameness in generalized metric structures: Galois types in -AECs.

 \section{Galois types in $\mathbb{V}$-AECs.}

-We now define the notion of type that we will use, namely the Galois types discussed in the introduction.
-Up to a very minor translation, our characterisation is precisely the same as the one used across the literature on AECs and mAECs: as equivalence classes of pointed extensions of a common model.
+We now define the notion of type that we will use: the \emph{Galois types} (or \emph{orbital types}) mentioned in the introduction.
+Up to a very minor translation, our characterisation is the same as the one used across the literature on AECs and mAECs: types are identified with equivalence classes of pointed extensions of a common model.